CraftAcademy/kitty_news_client_user/README.md

 ## User stories

 ```
-As a visitor,
+As a visitor
 In order to choose an article to read
 I would like to be able to see the articles listed on a page
 ```

 ```
-As a visitor,
+As a visitor
 In order to find an article I want to read
 I would like to be able to view articles by category
 ```

 ```
-As a registered user,
+As a registered user
-In order to get an access to all articles,
+In order to get an access to all articles
 I would like to be able to buy a subscription
 ```

 ```
-As a subscriber,
+As a subscriber
-In order to read a specific article,
+In order to read a specific article
 I would like to be able to click on an article and have it displayed
 ```

 ```
-As a visitor,
+As a visitor
-In order to be able to read articles in my native language,
+In order to be able to read articles in my native language
 I would like to switch languages between English and Swedish
 ```